scrtlabs/SecretNetwork/docs/test-v1.4-upgrade-handler.md

 Create a second validator, then double sign, to simulate the CoS double sign.

+Note: You can already start steps 3 & 4 while you work on step 2.

 Allow multiple node on the same machine:

 ```bash